nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 The nuScenes dataset comes with annotations for 23 classes ([details](https://www.nuscenes.org/data-annotation)).
 Some of these only have a handful of samples.
 Hence we merge similar classes and remove rare classes.
-This results in 10 classes for the *detection challenge*.
-We further remove the classes *barrier*, *trafficcone* and *construction_vehicle*, as these are typically static.
+From these *detection challenge classes* we further remove the classes *barrier*, *trafficcone* and *construction_vehicle*, as these are typically static.
-Below we show the table of tracking classes and their counterpart in the nuScenes dataset.
+Below we show the table of the 7 tracking classes and their counterparts in the nuScenes dataset.
 For more information on the classes and their frequencies, see [this page](https://www.nuscenes.org/data-annotation).

 |   nuScenes detection class|   nuScenes general class                  |